-Miss Sarah Ellis is the Special Educational Needs Co-ordinator (SENCO) at Garlinge Primary School and Nursery.
-She leads a dedicated team of inclusion staff who support all children with additional needs; these include Learning Mentors, Family Liaison Officer, Speech and Language Teaching Assistant, English as an Additional Language Teaching Assistant, a Welfare Officer, an AEN Assistant and a team of 1:1 Learning Support Assistants.
+Mrs Sarah Bond is the Special Educational Needs Co-ordinator (SEND-Co) at Garlinge Primary School and Nursery.
+She leads a dedicated team of inclusion staff who support all children with additional needs; these include Learning Mentors, Family Liaison Officer, Speech and Language Teaching Assistant, two Welfare Officers, Inclusion Assistants and a team of supporting adults.

 It is recognised that many children will experience a time when they may have an additional need during their primary school experience.
 Depending upon the need, a member of the inclusion team will assess and provide the necessary support to ensure that the child's needs are being addressed.
 Our Well-Being Team will be there for children who are struggling both academically and emotionally.

-The school Behaviour Policy is inclusive, understanding that all children are different and implements approaches that fully support behaviour that is conducive to learning and promotes a child's progress.
+The schools positive behaviour policy is inclusive, understanding that all children are different and implements approaches that fully support behaviour that is conducive to learning and promotes a child's progress.
 Regular communication with parents/carers ensures that they are fully informed and able to support their child with a consistent approach from both school and home, enabling the best outcomes for children at Garlinge Primary School and Nursery.

 Please see our policies page for further Inclusion policies.

 Support Special Educational Need (SEND) at Garlinge Primary School and Nursery